Neah Bay, Washington: Geography

-According to the United States Census Bureau, the CDP has a total area of 2.4 sqmi, all of it land.

-It is approximately 118 mi west-northwest of Seattle.
+According to the United States Census Bureau, Neah Bay has a total area of 2.4 sqmi, all of it land.
+The community is approximately 118 mi west-northwest of Seattle.

 Climate

 Neah Bay has an oceanic climate (Köppen: Cfb), common in the small coastal cities of Washington.
 Generally speaking, temperatures have little annual fluctuation being strongly influenced by the Pacific Ocean, with the warm currents and patterns of the west as well as the mountains to the east that shape an extremely light climate, even between places in close conditions.
 Its climate is similar to southern New Zealand, but with cool summers to cold and rarely warm as it is most common in these places.
 To the west of the Olympic Mountains, Neah Bay has an often rainy climate and usually in larger numbers than the Gulf Coast, the wettest place in the eastern US.
 Although it is a pretty damp city, its average amount of snow falling is only slightly higher than Norfolk, VA.
 Sunshine hours are typical for an often hazy temperate climate.
-Climate data is taken from a weather station on nearby Tatoosh Island.
+Climate data is taken from a weather station on nearby Tatoosh Island that operated until 1966.